Class Teacher: Miss Burke

-Pupils are expected to read five times a week, ideally, this would be accessed through Bug Club on Active Learn, however, if your child is unable to access this site they should read their school book.
-Reading records will be checked at least once a week during your child’s Guided Reading session and all books read (including those read for pleasure) should be recorded by your child in their reading comments book.
-Your child will also be expected to access TimesTable Rock Stars to practise their times tables daily to develop accuracy and speed.
+Pupils are expected to read five times a week, through both Active Learn and their home reading book.
+Reading records will be checked at least once a week during your child’s Guided Reading session and all books read (including those read for pleasure) should be recorded by your child in their reading comments.
+Your child will also be expected to access TimesTable Rock Stars to practise their times tables daily in order to develop accuracy, speed and confidence.

 You can catch up with some of our class activities on Seesaw and it’s great to receive your feedback on these activities.
 I look forward to an exciting year ahead and hope that your child has a fantastic time in Year 5!